tanruiquan/Selene/tasks/movie_review_sentiment_classification.md

 ### Data

-The dataset comprises 10,662 movie reviews, each represented as an feature vector of size 100.
+The dataset comprises 10,662 movie reviews, each represented as a feature vector of size 100.
 The labels are binary, with the class 'negative' mapped to 0 and 'positive' mapped to 1.
 The necessary data preprocessing, including vectorization and label mapping, has already been performed.

 ### Learner Instructions